saman-pasha/LCC/README.md

 Lisp C Compiler, Lisp-like syntax for writing C code in addition of some forms and pointer managements.
 ## Instruction
 * Install [SBCL](www.sbcl.org).
-* lcc as default uses [Libtool](https://www.gnu.org/software/libtool) for compiling and linking `C` code.
-If you like it just install it for your platform and put it in the `PATH` environment variable.
-Compiler and linker could be set in `lcc-config.lisp` file.
+* lcc uses [Libtool](https://www.gnu.org/software/libtool) as default for compiling and linking `C` code.
+Install it for your platform and put it in the `PATH` environment variable.
+Compiler and linker could be set in `config.lisp` file.
 * Download and copy lcc folder to `~/common-lisp` for enabling [ASDF](https://common-lisp.net/project/asdf) access to lcc package.
 * Write your own lcc code and save it in `.lcc` or `.lisp` extension.
 * Copy `lcc.lisp` file from source folder into your project path.